· Leading partner: National Museum of Cinema, Turin

 · Other partners: local CTPs – Centres for Adult Education and Training and secondary schools specialising in audiovisuals/multimedia; Sandretto Re Rebaudengo Foundation.

-European funding (Grundtvig project “MAP for ID – Museums as Places for Intercultural Dialogue”); personnel costs (excluding the video operator) were covered by the Museum.
+European funding (Grundtvig project “MAP for ID – Museums as Places for Intercultural Dialogue”); staff costs (excluding the video operator) were covered by the Museum.

 · to give voice to the participants’ life experiences, through the production of short films drawing inspiration from significant spots of the city and the Museum collections

 · to use audiovisual workshops as a cohesive tool in classes marked by strong cultural differences